 Services for Disabled Preschool Age Children

 Act 212, the Early Intervention System Act, entitles all preschool age children with disabilities to appropriate early intervention services.
 Young children experiencing developmental delays or physical or mental disabilities are eligible for early intervention services.

 The Pennsylvania Department of Public Welfare is responsible for providing services to children from birth through two years of age.
 Contact St. Peter’s Child Development Center, Inc. 2500 Baldwick Road, Suite, 200, Pittsburgh, PA 15205.

 The Pennsylvania Department is responsible for providing services to preschool age children from ages three through five.
 Contact Project DART at 412-394-5736.

 In compliance with state and federal law, the Pine-Richland School District will provide to each protected handicapped student without discrimination or cost to the student or family, those related aids, services, or accommodations which are needed to provide equal opportunity to participate in and obtain the benefits of the school program and extracurricular activities to the maximum extent appropriate to the student's abilities.
 In order to qualify as a protected handicapped student, the child must be of school age with a physical or mental disability which substantially limits or prohibits participation in, or access to, any aspect of the school program.

-For further information on the evaluation procedures and provision of services to protected handicapped students and procedures for parent request for a protected handicapped student service agreement, please contact Director of Student Services & Special Education Noel Hustwit at 724-443-7230, ext.
+For further information on the evaluation procedures and provision of services to protected handicapped students and procedures for parent request for a protected handicapped student service agreement, please contact the director of student services at 724-443-7230, ext.
 6501.